Kihumba/private-/D1/D1 Developer/Curriculum/14 - Problem Solving & Critical Thinking/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Written description of a coding problem I recently solved and the steps taken to solve the problem-- *see example checklist for inspiration*
+1. Written description of a coding problem I recently solved and the steps taken to solve the problem-- *see example checklist below for inspiration*
 2. Written description of a non-coding problem I recently solved and the steps taken to solve the problem

-##Objectives

 ### Knowledge